suit-wg/architecture/draft-ietf-suit-architecture.md

 ---
-title: A Firmware Update Architecture for Internet of Things Devices
+title: A Firmware Update Architecture for Internet of Things
-abbrev: IoT Firmware Update Architecture
+abbrev: A Firmware Update Architecture for IoT
-docname: draft-ietf-suit-architecture-07
+docname: draft-ietf-suit-architecture-08
 category: info

 ipr: pre5378Trust200902